 Admission to Take Selected Courses in the JD Program

-Applicants with law degrees from other countries or a civil law degree from the province of Quebec who are seeking to qualify to practice law in a common law province in Canada should first consult the National Committee on Accreditation by writing to:
+Applicants with law degrees from other countries or a civil law degree from the province of Quebec who are seeking to qualify to practice law in a common law province in Canada should first consult with the National Committee on Accreditation.

 National Committee on Accreditation (NCA)